Course

 3. Policy and legislation provide the framework for enhancing citizenship for adults with disability, although implementation continues to challenge our society.

-4. Practitioners are required to utilize various accountability measures to enhance service and alternative community based options for adults across their lifespan.
-The use of theoretical models and practice frameworks resulting in evidence-based outcomes are essential for innovation and sustainability where resources are scarce.
+4. Practitioners are required to utilize various accountability measures to enhance service and alternative community-based options for adults across their lifespan.
+The use of theoretical models and practice frameworks resulting in evidence-based outcomes is essential for innovation and sustainability where resources are scarce.

 • Case studies